Chavda2772/Novel-Password-Generator/README.md

 ## Configuration

-You can adjust NovelPass Generator settings to meet your needs:
+You can adjust Novel Password Generator settings to meet your needs:

 - **Password Length**: Specify the length of generated passwords.
 - **Character Types**: Choose from uppercase letters, lowercase letters, numbers, and symbols.